Islam in Armenia: Under the Ottoman Empire

 In the early 1500s, the Ottomans brutally enforced taxation by massacring 10,000 Armenians in Bayburt, Erzincan, Ispir, Erzurum, and forcibly converted another 50,000 to Islam.
 In the region of Dersim, the Armenian Patriarchate of Constantinople reported that groups of Armenians had converted to Alevi Islam and had assimilated with Kurdish Zazas who had migrated to Armenia during Ottoman rule. similarly in the region of Palu some Armenian villages converted to Sunni Islam and assimilated into the Sunni Zaza community.

 Periodic forced conversions created a class of crypto-Christian Armenians called Kes-kes (Half-half) who practiced both Christian and Muslim rituals.
 The Armenians who converted to Islam lost their Armenian identity because they switched millets, but many kept the Armenian language and culture.
 In eastern Anatolia, however, they were eventually Turkified except for the Armenians of Hamshen who kept their language in the isolated Pontic Mountains until Turkish Muslim schools were opened in the 1800s and the western Hemshin became Turkified as the Armenian language was condemned as sinful by Muslim teachers.
 In Turkey only the Hopa Hemshin have preserved their language, which constitutes the Homshetsi dialect of Armenian, in the modern era.

 During the Hamidian massacres when Kurdish tribes were incited by the Ottoman government to attack and destroy Armenian settlements many Armenian were forced to convert to Islam throughout eastern Anatolia.
 In Diyarbakir 20,000 were converted, while many also converted in Mush, Van, and Erzurum.
 Although some converted back to Christianity after the massacres ended, many remained Muslims and became Kurdified and Turkified.
-In the region of Sivas in the early 19th century many Armenian villages were forcefully convert to Islam by the local government.
+In the region of Sivas in the early 19th century many Armenian villages were forcefully converted to Islam by the local government.
 The village of Cancova (Cancik) in Zara was a village of 400 Armenian families in 1877, but only 48 families remained Christian by the 20th century.
 The Catholic Armenians of Perkinik has reported that their neighboring village of Glkhategh (now Uzuntepe) was an Armenian village and the Armenians were forcibly converted to Islam and Turkified.

 During the Armenian genocide of 1915, many Armenians converted to Islam to escape deportation and massacre.